 Chateau Haut Bages Liberal Vineyards, Terroir, Grapes, Winemaking

-The 30 hectare vineyard of Chateau Haut Bages Liberal is planted to 70% Cabernet Sauvignon and 30% Merlot.
-This shows a marked decrease in Cabernet Sauvignon and an increase in Merlot over the years.
+The 30-hectare vineyard of Chateau Haut Bages Liberal is planted to 75% Cabernet Sauvignon and 25% Merlot.
+This shows an increase in Cabernet Sauvignon over the years.
 The Petit Verdot vines have been removed.

 The vineyard is widely dispersed in the appellation, as they have parcels located in several different sites in Pauillac, with their best terroir being situated on one of the better elevations in the entire Pauillac appellation.
 They have vines not far from Chateau Latour in St. Lambert, as well as parcels on the plateau of Bages.

 They also have vines planted close to Pichon Baron.
-The terroir consists of gravel on chalk, clay and limestone soils.
+The terroir consists of gravel on chalk, clay, and limestone soils.
 Their best vines are placed close to Chateau Latour.
-The vines are placed in a myriad of terroirs, with varying exposures, types, and quality of terroir, making it harder to produce a top quality wine in some vintages.
+The vines are placed in a myriad of terroirs, with varying exposures, types, and quality of terroir, making it harder to produce a top-quality wine in some vintages.
+The actual chateau and winery are located next to Chateau Pichon Lalande.

-The average age of the vines are close to 35 years of age.
+The average age of the vines is close to 35 years of age.
 The vineyard is planted to a vine density of 10,000 vines per hectare.
-Currently, the vineyards are farmed using self sustaining techniques.
+Currently, the vineyards are farmed using self-sustaining techniques.

-The wine of Chateau Haut Bages Liberal is vinified in 32 temperature controlled that are divided as follows, 16 stainless steel tanks and 16 cements vats.
+The wine of Chateau Haut Bages Liberal is vinified in 32 temperature-controlled that are divided as follows, 16 stainless steel tanks and 16 cement vats.
 The fermentation vats range in size from as small as 47 hectoliters, all the way up to 170 hectoliters.

 Malolactic fermentation takes place in tank and vat.
-The wine of Chateau Haut Bages Liberal is aged in 40% new, French oak barrels for between 14 to 18 months, depending on the character of vintage.
+The wine of Chateau Haut Bages Liberal is aged in 40% new, French oak barrels for between 14 to 18 months, depending on the character of the vintage.
+However, it is important to note that 20% of the wine is aged in amphora, starting with the 2018 vintage.

 When to Drink Chateau Haut Bages Liberal, Anticipated Maturity, Decanting Time